La Malinche: The conquest of Mexico

 Early in his expedition to Mexico, Cortés was confronted by the Maya at Potonchán.
 In the ensuing battle, the Mayas suffered significant loss of lives and asked for peace.
 In the following days, they presented the Spaniards with gifts of food and gold, as well as twenty enslaved women, including Malinche.
-The women were baptized and distributed among Cortés's men, who expected to use them as servants and sexual objects.
+The women were baptised and distributed among Cortés's men, who expected to use them as servants and sexual objects.
 Malinche was given to Alonso Hernández Puertocarrero, one of Cortés' captains.
 He was a first cousin to the count of Cortés's hometown, Medellín.

 Malinche's language skills were discovered when the Spaniards encountered the Nahuatl-speaking people at San Juan de Ulúa.
 Moctezuma's emissaries had come to inspect the peoples, but Aguilar could not understand them.
-Historian Gómara wrote that, when Cortés realized that Malinche could talk with the emissaries, he promised her "more than liberty" if she would help him find and communicate with Moctezuma.
+Historian Gómara wrote that, when Cortés realised that Malinche could talk with the emissaries, he promised her "more than liberty" if she would help him find and communicate with Moctezuma.
 Cortés took Malinche from Puertocarrero.
-He was later given another Indigenous woman before he returned to Spain.

 Aided by Aguilar and Malinche, Cortés talked with Moctezuma's emissaries.
 The emissaries also brought artists to make paintings of Malinche, Cortés, and the rest of the group, as well as their ships and weapons, to be sent as records for Moctezuma.
 Díaz later said that the Nahua addressed Cortés as "Malinche"; they took her as a point of reference for the group.
 (Note: Díaz explained this phenomenon by positing that "Malinche" in reference to Cortés was a shorthand for "Marina's Captain", because she was always in his company.
 But Townsend said that possessive construction in Nahuatl cannot be shortened that way.
 Moreover, Díaz's theory does not explain the fact that "Malinche" was also applied to Juan Perez de Arteaga, another Spaniard learning Nahuatl from her.)

 From then on, Malinche worked with Aguilar to bridge communication between the Spaniards and the Nahua; Cortés would speak Spanish with Aguilar, who translated into Yucatec Maya for Malinche, who in turn translated into Nahuatl, before reversing the process.
 The translation chain grew even longer when, after the emissaries left, the Spaniards met the Totonac, whose language was not understood by either Malinche or Aguilar.
 There, Malinche asked for Nahuatl interpreters.
 Karttunen remarks that "it is a wonder any communication was accomplished at all", for Cortés' Spanish words had to be translated into Maya, Nahuatl, and Totonac before reaching the locals, whose answers went back through the same chain.
 Meeting with the Totonac was how the Spaniards first learned of opponents to Moctezuma.

-Malinche depicted with weapons during the Battle of Tepotzotlán.